datanav/docs/hub/documentation/operations/self-hosted.rst

 - A docker repository login (provided by Sesam support)

-- A working docker compose installation
+- A `sesam` user on the virtual machine

 .. _self_hosted_file_structure: